-I want artists to make money!!!
-With more money in the hands of artists — LGBTQ+ artists, Black artists and other historically disenfranchised creative communities — think about the resources we could circulate to help one another "sur-thrive"!
+I want artists to thrive - and I want them to have the resources they need to do so.
+Our work has value and makes valuable contributions to culture at large.
+As part of our sur-thrival, I want artists to make money!!!
+With more money in the hands of artists — LGBTQ+ artists, Black artists and other historically disenfranchised creative communities — think about the resources we could circulate to help one another not just survive, but thrive!
 This is not the whole enchilada, but its a powerful place to root out inequalities and shake up the system!

 So, how do we shake up our relationships to Art and $$$?

-As a starting point - what beliefs around money were instilled in you growing up?
+As a starting point - take a quiet moment to ask yourself these questions: What beliefs around money were instilled in you growing up?
 What old beliefs around money no longer serve you?
 What new beliefs do you want to embrace?
-Talk about this stuff with a trusted friend or family member - its good to combat money shame by sharing experiences, tools and insights.
+Talk about this stuff with a trusted friend, another artist, a chosen or biological family member - its good to combat money shame by sharing experiences, tools and insights.

-From this place - what’s one strategy you have or might want to develop in the near future to help you claim the full value of your creative contributions?
+From this place - what’s one strategy you already have or want to develop in the near future to help you claim the full value of your creative contributions?